Frequently Asked Questions

 Q: I recently switched majors into Computer Science and my previous major required only PHYS 104 and 105.
-Do I have to take PHYS 116 and 117?
+Do I have to take PHYS 116 or 118?

 A: Yes you do.
-We require calculus-based physics for the major and although you cannot get credit hours towards graduation for both PHYS 104, 105 and 116, 117, you must take PHYS 118 or get placement credit for PHYS 116.
+We require calculus-based physics for the major and although you cannot get credit hours towards graduation for both PHYS 104 and 116 or 118, you must take PHYS 118 or get placement credit for PHYS 116.

 Q: I took AP Physics in high school and received placement credit for PHYS 105 and 25/105.
-Do I have to take PHYS 116 and 117?
+Do I have to take PHYS 116?

 A: Yes you do.
-However, if your high school course was taught using calculus, you can ask the Physics and Astronomy Department to examine you on the material in PHYS 116, 117 for the purpose of getting By Examination credit for PHYS 116 and/or 117.
+However, if your high school course was taught using calculus, you can ask the Physics and Astronomy Department to examine you on the material in PHYS 116 for the purpose of getting By Examination credit for PHYS 116.

-Q: I’m interested in doing an independent study project and/or taking COMP 396.
+Q: I’m interested in doing an independent study project COMP 396.
 What is the process?

-Q: Can one enroll in COMP 396 more than once?
+Q: Can one enroll in these courses more than once?

-Q: Can COMP 396 be used toward the major requirements?
+Q: Can any of these courses be used toward the major requirements?

-A: No. COMP 396 cannot be used to satisfy any graduation requirement for the major other than count as hours towards graduation.
-COMP 396 is considered a free elective.
+A: No. These courses cannot be used to satisfy any graduation requirement for the major other than count as hours towards graduation.

 Q: Is it possible to get course credit for work experiences?
 What is the process?

-A: The work experience should involve a learning experience that is roughly comparable to that had in an undergraduate COMP course.
-An example of an acceptable experience would be learning a new programming language and participating on an implementation team to build or maintain a software product.
+A: The work experience should involve a learning experience that is roughly comparable to that had in an undergraduate COMP 500-level course.
+An example of an acceptable experience would be participating on an implementation team to build or maintain a software product.
 An example of an unacceptable experience would be creating a set of web pages for an organization.

-Q: Is it possible for an undergraduate to enroll in a 600-level COMP course?
+Q: Is it possible for an undergraduate to enroll in a 700-level COMP course?